 December 17, 1843 saw the publication of Charles Dickens’ novella “A Christmas Carol.”
 No other book or story by Dickens or anyone else (except the Bible) has been more enjoyed, criticized, referred to, or more frequently adapted to other forms of media.
 One of my favorites was watching Patrick Stewart performing his one-man version of the play at the Old Vic Theatre in London.
 None of Dickens’ other works is more widely recognized or celebrated within the English-speaking world.
 Some scholars have even claimed that in publishing A Christmas Carol, Dickens single-handedly invented the modern form of the Christmas holiday in England and the United States.
-I wrote on the life of Charles Dickens a couple of years ago on the anniversary of his 200th birthday here.
+I wrote on the life of Charles Dickens a few years ago on the anniversary of his 200th birthday here.

 Indeed, the great British thinker G.K.
 Chesterton noted long ago, with “A Christmas Carol” Dickens succeeded in transforming Christmas from a sacred festival into a family feast.
 In so doing, he brought the holiday inside the home and thus made it accessible to ordinary people, who were now able to participate directly in the celebration rather than merely witnessing its performance in church.

 Many of our American conceptions of what a “traditional” Christmas is comes from this time in Victorian history.
 Indeed, Queen Victoria of England had married less than three years before the publication of this book.
 Her German husband Prince Albert brought some of his native customs to England (including the Christmas tree), beginning some of the traditions of Victorian Christmas.